-So many people have told me that they wish they could keep bees, but they don't have the space for them.
-"So what?", I ask.
-When I first started keeping bees, I lived in a studio apartment in downtown Philadelphia.
-I put the hive on the roof of a parking garage and it was great!
+When I started keeping bees, I lived in a studio apartment in downtown Philadelphia.
+I put the hive on the roof of a parking garage, and it was great!
 No neighbors complaining my bees in their pool or stinging their dog.
+They were far away from foot traffic, and they did well!

 I've never met a business that didn't want to boast that they were helping the bees.
 B Corps are businesses that go through a certification proving that they help the environment.
 If you have one near you, start with them.